Can I Copy an Entire Google Drive Folder to Another Account?

 If you want to copy Google Drive folders from one Google account to another account by Google products, you can make use of Google Takeout.

 Step 1.
-Visit Google Takeout, select folder that you want to copy from your Google Drive 1.
+Visit Google Takeout, and select the folder that you want to copy from your Google Drive 1.

-- When entering in Google Takeout, all products are ticked by default.
+- When entering into Google Takeout, all products are ticked by default.
 If you want to migrate Drive, please uncheck the box beside it.

 Step 2.
-Click "Next" in the bottom of the page.
+Click "Next" at the bottom of the page.